Thomas Latta: Life

-Saline solution drip
+Intravenous infusion of saline

-This was initially introduced by Latta in 1832 during a cholera epidemic which had reached Britain in the previous year and was killing huge numbers of people.
+Latta introduced the technique of intravenous infusion in 1832 during a cholera epidemic which had reached Britain in the previous year and was responsible for the deaths of large numbers of people.
 Latta was the leader of a group of three Leith doctors, the other two being Dr Thomas Craigie and Dr Robert Lewins.
-Whilst all three were based in Leith the experiments were undertaken on five patients in the Edinburgh Cholera Hospital on Drummond Street, a building which was the original Old Surgeons' Hall and which had been bought by the Royal Infirmary of Edinburgh.
+Whilst all three were based in Leith, Latta's pioneering intravenous treatment was carried out on five patients in the Edinburgh Cholera Hospital on Drummond Street, a building which was the original Old Surgeons' Hall and which had been bought by the Royal Infirmary of Edinburgh.
 The value of isolating such patients in specialist hospitals had been learned early in the epidemic.
-Although his results were both remarkably good and effective in saving human lives, the research appeared to thereafter be forgotten for 70 years before rematerialising in wider use.
+Although his technique proved effective in saving human lives, the research appears be have forgotten for 70 years before re-emerging and becoming widely adopted.

-Intravenous theory had existed prior to this date but had never been successfully put into practice.
-The critical aspect of Latta's theory was the nature of the liquid, correctly speculating that a salt solution could substitute for blood.
-Basing his experiments on the theories of Dr William Brooke O'Shaughnessy, Latta had equally observed that cholera victims lost a huge proportion of water content from their blood.
+Intravenous theory had existed prior to 1832 but had never been successfully put into practice.
+The critical aspect of Latta's theory was the nature of the liquid, as he correctly speculated that a salt solution could substitute for blood in restoring the circulating blood volume.
+Basing his experiments on the theories of Dr William Brooke O'Shaughnessy, Latta had observed that cholera victims lost a huge proportion of water content from their blood.
 Replenishment of this in combination with "oxygenating salts" were seen as key to patient recovery.
 The theory was then put into practice.
+Latta had at first administeedr the salt solution rectally, 'I attempted', he wrote 'to restore the blood to its natural state, by injecting copiously into the larger intestines warm water... trusting that the power of absorption might not be altogether lost, but by these means I produced, in no case, any permanent benefit.'

-Latta at first tried to administer the salt solution rectally, but on 23 May 1832 he wrote to the Central Board of Health notifying them of his intention to begin the treatment intravenously.
-This method was an immediate success.
-His letter described his method and response:
+The rectal infusion having failed, on 23 May 1832 Latta wrote to the Central Board of Health notifying them of his intention to begin the treatment intravenously.
+He used a Read's patent syringe to administer the salt solution.
+These large metal syringes were normally used to administer enemas or to withdraw ingested poisons from the stomach.
+He first inserted a metal cannula into the basilica vein in the arm and connected this to the syringe with rubber tubing.
+The salt solution was strained through "shammy leather" and his first patient had a total of six pints (3.4 litres) was injected over 30 minutes.